mixmark-io/turndown/SECURITY.md

 Please note that a malicious string input can cause undesired effects within the DOM parser even before Turndown code starts processing the document itself.
-These effects especially include downloading external resources and eventual script execution.
+These effects especially include script execution and downloading external resources.

 For critical applications with untrusted inputs, you should consider either cleaning up the input with a dedicated HTML sanitizer library or using an alternate DOM parser that